 Do children join the church?

 We believe that children can understand and respond to the gospel message.
 They are also to be baptized when they trust in Christ as their Savior and understand what baptism means.
+We offer a discipleship process designed to help parents and children work through the Bible’s teaching on salvation, baptism, the Lord’s Supper, and church membership.
+When a child expresses his or her interest in these matters, parents may contact the Pastor for Children and Families.
 At this point, they are considered members under care.
 As children move into their teenage years, we desire that they go through the membership process and formally covenant with the church.
+Read the Children’s Membership Brochure to learn more.

 How do I join Grace Community Church?